Pannalal Girdharlal Dayanand Anglo Vedic College

-Pannalal Girdharlal Dayanand Anglo-Vedic (P.G.D.A.V) College is a constituent college of University of Delhi.
+Pannalal Girdharlal Dayanand Anglo-Vedic (P.G.D.A.V.)
+College is a constituent college of the University of Delhi.
 Established in 1957, it offers various courses at the undergraduate, postgraduate level and open schooling.
+As per NIRF 2025 Rankings, P.G.D.A.V.
+College ranks amongst the top 100 colleges of the country.

-P.G.D.A.V College is a South Campus college of Delhi University.
-The College is situated in Nehru Nagar, near Lajpat Nagar, in New Delhi.
-The College complex has two seminar halls, a Computer Centre, a Bank, a library, laboratories, and playgrounds for Cricket, Football, Badminton, Basketball and Volleyball.
-But now ground is given to cricket academy and students are restricted to play in the ground and students cannot sit in the field.
-It's canteen is supposed to be the biggest canteen in all Delhi University colleges.
+P.G.D.A.V College is a part of the South Campus of Delhi University.
+The College is situated in Nehru Nagar, near Vinobapuri metro station, in New Delhi.
+The College complex has two seminar halls, three Computer Centres, a Bank, a library, laboratories for various departments, and playgrounds for Cricket, Football, Badminton, Basketball, Volleyball, Girls common room, medical room and also a gymnasium.
+The college is named after Pannalal Girdharlal who extended financial support and land to D.A.V.
+College Managing Committee for establishment of the college.

 Departments

-The college has twelve Departments which conduct B.Sc. / B.A. / B.Com.
-Honors as well as B.Sc. / B.A. / B.Com.
+The college has twelve Departments which offers B.Sc. / B.A. / B.Com.
+Honours as well as B.Sc. / B.A. / B.Com.
 Programme Courses.